BYalini/pands-problems/README.txt

 Es Exercise
 run es.py followed by the name of the flat file to count the letter 'e' There is a file caled moby-dict.txt in the repository.
-To count 'e's in this file run "python es.py moby-dict.txt'
+To count 'e's in this file type "python es.py moby-dict.txt" in command prompt